medic/cht-core/API_v1.md

 ### JSON Properties

 Use JSON in the request body to specify user details.
-Any properties submitted that are not on the list below will be ignored.
-Any properties not included will be undefined.
-There is no support for updating a single property.
+One of the following properties is required.

 | Key | Description
 | -------- | -----------------
 | password | Password string used for authentication.
-Only allowed to be set, not retrieved.
 | type     | Default: 'district-manager'
-| fullname | Full name
-| email    | Email address
-| phone    | Phone number
-| language | Language preference.
-Default: 'en'
-| place    | Place/facility identifier string (UUID) or object
+| place    | Place identifier string (UUID) or object
-| contact  | Contact identifier string (UUID) or object

 ### Examples

-Create a new user that can authenticate with a username of "mary" and password of "secret" that can view or modify records in their place:

 ```
 POST /api/v1/users/mary